kpeace/SimpleEventManager/README.md

 This does mean that the user of this Event Manager needs to implement the thread model itself.
 Some might think that this makes this Event Manager **not** simple.
 Then again, when you want to mix and match different thread models, it's much simpler with this Event Manager.

-The message type is not quite there.
-A *set* and *get* interface is prefable.

 ## Building

 Currently tested only with clang 17.0.6 but this is very straight forward C++17 code, so it should compile on any compiler.